 Bundle Installation on Debian

 perfSONAR combines various sets of measurement tools and services.
-For perfSONAR 5.0 we provide the whole perfSONAR toolkit as Debian packages for six different architectures.
+We provide the whole perfSONAR Toolkit as Debian packages for four different architectures.
 This should enable you to deploy a full perfSONAR node on one of the following distributions:

 • Ubuntu 20 Focal Fossa